versatica/mediasoup-website/_includes/documentation/v3/mediasoup-client/api/Transport.md

 > `@async`

 <div markdown="1" class="note">
-This method is specially useful if the TURN server credentials has changed.
+This method is specially useful if the TURN server credentials have changed.
 </div>

 ```javascript